poprobert0412/poprobert0412/README.md

 Junior QA Tester 🧪 | ISTQB-Certified 📜 | Based in Brașov, Romania 🇷🇴
 ----------------------------------------------------------------------------------------------------------------------

-I am a highly motivated Junior QA Tester with a strong passion for software quality , continuous learning , and effective teamwork .
-Currently, I own and manage a ride-sharing business on Uber and Bolt , where I oversee operations, coordinate drivers, manage finances, and ensure customer satisfaction 😊👍.
-This experience has honed my skills in coordination, problem-solving, and decision-making, all directly transferable to QA.

-In 2024, I completed a comprehensive Python Programming 🐍💻 and QA course 🎓 with The IT Factory Group, focusing on manual and automated testing using Python, Selenium, and BDD frameworks.
-Shortly afterward, I earned the ISTQB Foundation Level certification 📜✅, deepening my knowledge of structured testing processes and industry best practices 📈🔍.

-I am now eager to transition full-time into the QA field, leveraging my technical skills  and leadership experience within a collaborative and innovative team.
-I have a particular interest in test automation and am committed to continuously improving both products and processes .

----

 **Why work with me?**
 - Strong foundation in testing principles and tools 🏗️🧪
 - Entrepreneurial mindset and real-world leadership experience 💼💡